satishsharma27/CTR_Prediction_Project_Blueprint/ctr_project_plan.md

 - *"Airflow for orchestration — it's overkill for a small DAG but the team wanted SLA monitoring and the ability to backfill arbitrary date ranges."*
 - *"LightGBM over XGBoost — comparable accuracy, faster training on our wide feature set."*

-That's the texture senior interviewers are listening for.
+That's exactly what experienced interviewers want to hear.

 ---